No Modi wave this time, BJP polarising Hindus by showing my face, invoking Mughals: Ajmal | Politics

 On BJP leader and state minister Himanta Biswa Sarma's repeated attacks on him and invoking the erstwhile Mughal rule, Ajmal said, ''He (Sarma) has lost it.
 He had done good work under the Congress, but now after going to the BJP he is talking completely opposite of what he earlier said.''
 The BJP doesn't have anything else to say, so it is using ''Badruddin Ajmal's face, calling me a Mughal.
 What do I have to do with the Mughals?'' the AIUDF chief said.

-''Sarma has no developmental issue to talk about on which he can create a miracle.
+''Sarma has no developmental issue to talk.
 So, he is attacking me thinking that by doing so they can polarise votes,'' he said.

 The BJP has not been able to fulfil the promises made to the people and is lying continuously, he alleged, asserting that people's memories are not so weak that they can be duped easily.